Optimal Transport for Structure Learning Under Missing Data: Introduction

 \section{Introduction}

-Discovering the causal structures among different variables holds great significance in many scientific disciplines \cite{sachs2005causal,richens2020improving,wang2020causal,zhang2013integrated}.
-The gold standard approach to identifying causal relationships is through randomized controlled experiments, which are however often infeasible due to various ethical and practical constraints.
-There have thus been ongoing efforts towards causal discovery from observational data \citep{spirtes2000causation,chickering2002optimal,heckerman2006bayesian,zheng2018dags,yu2019dag,glymour2019review,zheng2020learning}.
+Discovering causal relationships among different variables holds great significance in many scientific disciplines \cite{sachs2005causal,richens2020improving,wang2020causal,zhang2013integrated}.
+The gold standard approach to this problem is through randomized controlled experiments, which are however often infeasible due to various ethical and practical constraints.
+There have thus been ongoing efforts towards causal discovery from observational data \citep{spirtes2000causation,chickering2002optimal,heckerman2006bayesian,zheng2018dags,yu2019dag,glymour2019review,zheng2020learning,zhao2024bayesian,bonilla2024variational}.
 Whereas existing structure learning algorithms mostly deal with complete data, practical real-world data are often messy, potentially with multiple missing values.
-Eliminating samples affected by `missingness' and solely analyzing the observed cases are undesirable, since not only would it decrease the sample but also introduce bias to the estimations \citep{tu2019causal,mohan2021graphical}.
-Another strategy is to impute the missing values.
-The key challenge of imputation lies in effectively modeling the data distribution when dealing with a substantial number of missing values.
-Pioneered by \citet{little2019statistical}, missing data mechanisms are commonly classified into three types: Missing Completely at Random (MCAR), Missing at Random (MAR), and Missing Not at Random (MNAR). \citet{mohan2021graphical} further propose modelling the missing process with causal graphs, and given such a graph, present conditions where the joint distribution is identifiable.
-Without considering the underlying causes of missingness, learning an imputation model from observed data is prone to bias wherein one may condition on some spurious variables that introduces extra relations that do not exist in the true graph \citep{kyono2021miracle}.
-It is indeed a radical challenge since the causal graph is mostly unknown in practice.
-Given that our goal here is to discover the causal structure from missing data, this indeed poses a chicken-and-egg problem.
+Eliminating samples affected by `missingness' and solely analyzing the observed cases is undesirable, since not only would it decrease the sample size but also introduce bias to the estimations \citep{tu2019causal,mohan2021graphical}.
+Another strategy is to impute the missing values by, e.g., modeling the joint data distribution.
+The key challenge of imputation lies in effectively modeling this distribution when dealing with a substantial number of missing values, which may arise form different missing-data mechanisms \citep{little2019statistical}.
+More importantly, as proposed by \citet{mohan2021graphical}, the missing process can also be modeled with causal graphs and, without considering the underlying causes of missingness, learning an imputation model from observed data is prone to bias \citep{kyono2021miracle}.
+Thus, dealing with missing values benefits substantially from having a causal graph, which is unknown in practice and needed to be learned from data, potentially in the presence of missing values.
+Evidently, this poses a chicken-and-egg problem.